Trace cohomology revisited

-\begin{dfn} By an $i$-th trace cohomology group $H^i_{tr}(V)$ of $V$ one understands the abelian subgroup of ${\Bbb R}$ defined by map (\ref{eq7}). \end{dfn} \begin{rmk} \textnormal{ The abelian group $H^i_{tr}(V)$ is called a {\it pseudo-lattice}, see [Manin 2004] \cite{Man1}, Section 1.
+\begin{defn} By an $i$-th trace cohomology group $H^i_{tr}(V)$ of $V$ one understands the abelian subgroup of $\mathbf{R}$ defined by map (\ref{eq7}). \end{defn} \begin{rem} The abelian group $H^i_{tr}(V)$ is called a {\it pseudo-lattice}, see [Manin 2004] \cite{Man1}, Section 1.
 The endomorphisms in the category of pseudo-lattices are given by multiplication of its points by the real numbers $\alpha$ such that $\alpha H^i_{tr}(V)\subseteq H^i_{tr}(V)$.
-It is known that the ring $End~(H^i_{tr}(V))\cong {\Bbb Z}$ or
+It is known that the ring $End~(H^i_{tr}(V))\cong \mathbf{Z}$ or

-$End~(H^i_{tr}(V))\otimes {\Bbb Q}$ is a real algebraic number field.
-In the latter case $H^i_{tr}(V)\subset End~(H^i_{tr}(V))\otimes {\Bbb Q}$, see [Manin 2004] \cite{Man1}, Lemma 1.1.1 for the case of quadratic fields.
-Notice that one can write multiplication by $\alpha$ in a matrix form by fixing a basis in the pseudo-lattice; thus the ring $End~(H^i_{tr}(V))$ is a commutative subring of the matrix ring $M_{b_i}({\Bbb Z})$, where $b_i$ is equal to the rank of pseudo-lattice, i.e. the cardinality of its basis. } \end{rmk} \begin{rmk} \textnormal{ Notice that the trace cohomology $H^i_{tr}(V)$ is a totally ordered abelian group, see e.g. [Goodearl 1986] \cite{G} for an introduction.
+$End~(H^i_{tr}(V))\otimes \mathbf{Q}$ is a real algebraic number field.
+In the latter case $H^i_{tr}(V)\subset End~(H^i_{tr}(V))\otimes \mathbf{Q}$, see [Manin 2004] \cite{Man1}, Lemma 1.1.1 for the case of quadratic fields.
+Notice that one can write multiplication by $\alpha$ in a matrix form by fixing a basis in the pseudo-lattice; thus the ring $End~(H^i_{tr}(V))$ is a commutative subring of the matrix ring $M_{b_i}(\mathbf{Z})$, where $b_i$ is equal to the rank of pseudo-lattice, i.e. the cardinality of its basis. \end{rem} \begin{rem} Notice that the trace cohomology $H^i_{tr}(V)$ is an abelian group with order, see [Goodearl 1986] \cite{G} for an introduction.
 The total order is defined by an order-preserving homomorphism $H^i_{tr}(V)\to \mathbf{R}$ given by formula (\ref{eq7}). \end{rem}